anujoshi222/Directed-Studies/README.md

  I am working on the visualisation and front-end development.
 I am using tablaeu, d3.js, charts.js for development of the front-end charts and maps.

   * **Retrospective:** So far in terms of the project:
-       * **Imntegration of components:** I integrated the google map API component and the Accuweather API.
+       * **Integration of components:** I integrated the google map API component and the Accuweather API.

       * **Customized the Google API map:** According to the mockups and wireframes given by the designer I modified the Google map display For ex.
 Hiding the default controls, Changing the color for the map label and content area.